The ultimate Alice Springs & Surrounds accommodation guide

 Gemtree Caravan and Tourist Park is 1.5 hours’ drive from Alice Springs and has comfortable, air-conditioned cabins as well as powered and unpowered camping sites.
 Check out the gem room and gallery to see a number of valuable stones from the region, while you can relax in the evening with the dinner and entertainment of Kate’s Campoven Kitchen.

-Most visitors to Alice Springs stay for two or three nights, but you could easily stay longer to truly explore the area.
+Most visitors to Alice Springs stay for 2 or 3 nights, but you could easily stay longer to truly explore the area.
 Check out some more Alice Springs accommodation options.